 U12 (08/01/2012 or later), U15 (8/1/2009-07/31/2012), U18 (08/01/2006-07/31/2009).

-The tournaments are run as scratch and handicap.
+The tournaments are run with two divisions, scratch and handicap.
 Handicap division is an average of 189 or below.
-Each tournament will be run as 70% of 200.
+Each tournament’s handicap for the handicap division will be run as 70% of 200.

-Starting averages for the 2023-2024 season are used.
-Bowlers are responsible for notifying the tournament manager for average changes of 10 pins or higher for a minimum of 12 games in a league.
+The 2023-2024 end of season averages are used and will be determined by averages reported on bowl.com.
+Bowlers are responsible for notifying the tournament manager for average changes of 10 pins or higher than the 2023-2024 end of season average with a minimum of 12 games in a league.

-All events will be held on a challenge pattern and are not released until day of tournament.
+All events will be held on a challenge pattern and patterns are not released until the day of tournament.

 Entry fee/sign-up:

-Only cash will be accepted the DAY OF the tournament.
+ONLY CASH will be accepted the DAY OF the tournament.
 No pre-pay accepted, however pre-sign up is recommended and appreciated.

 Pre-sign up at tournamentbowl.com, select tournaments upcoming/JST (location).
 Click on ENTRY FORM.
 Please provide bowler name, USBC #, average and contact information of parent.
-If the bowler wishes to participate in the optional Junior Gold qualifier please indicate DOB and if Junior Gold membership is already held.
-This information can be added to the comment section of entry form.
+If the bowler wishes to participate in the optional Junior Gold qualifier, please indicate DOB and if Junior Gold membership is already held.
+This information can be added to the comment section of the entry form.

 $50.00 Entry Fee ($20 lineage, $30 scholarship).

-Walk-in entries are accepted, however it is encourage to pre-register.
+Walk-in entries are accepted; however, it is encouraged to pre-register.

 Brackets:

-Optional brackets are available for $5.00
+Optional brackets are available for $5.00 each.

 There are brackets for each division (scratch and handicap).